heronwood/heronwood.github.io/contact.md

 ## Complaints

-As per our [CC&Rs]({% link governance/covenants-conditions-and-restrictions.md %}), association members are encouraged to attempt resolution with the affected parties.
+Per [Article VII, Section 17]({% link governance/covenants-conditions-and-restrictions.md %}#section-17), association members are encouraged to attempt resolution with the affected parties.
 If resolution cannot be accomplished, complaints must be submitted for resolution using the [Homeowners Association Complaint form]({% link contact/homeowners-association-complaint.pdf %}).

 This form can be [filled out on-line](about:blank) or the [document]({% link contact/homeowners-association-complaint.pdf %}) can be completed and [emailed](mailto:board@heronwood.org) or [mailed](#mailing-address).
 The Board of Directors will respond within 15 days.